 - Climate: Humid and tropical.
 The weather is mild in winter and quite hot in April and May.
 From June to September, it is monsoon season and traveling can be more complicated.

-- Currency: Indian Rupees (INR), € 1 are approximately 70 Rupees.
+- Currency: Indian Rupees (INR), € 1 is approximately 70 Rupees.
 ATMs and credit cards work without problems.

 India is a traditionally conservative country and, no matter how hot it is, showing skin is not acceptable.
 If you want to avoid unwanted attention whenever possible, it is best to dress in the local way; always covering your legs, back, neckline and shoulders.